anikethsgund5/Tic_Tac_Toe/README.md

 - Utilizes fundamental C++ concepts such as arrays, loops, strings and conditional statements.
 ## Acknowledgements

-We would like to acknowledge the following resources that helped in creating this Tic Tac Toe game:
+I would like to acknowledge the following resources that helped in creating this Tic Tac Toe game:
 - [Simplilearn tic tac toe](https://youtu.be/dv_75WfQ1rA)